UniC7440/Java-Projects/README.md

 # Java-Projects
-My Projects coded in Java
+Some of these projects are badly coded since i am still new to Java